 "Trotter, a monolith of a man, stood astride pop and 'long hair' music, as it was then called, like a colossus, and occasionally flew from Hollywood to New Orleans for the weekend (something not done often in the thirties) just to cater to his gourmet tastes with a decent plate of oysters Rockefeller.
 During the war, when home economist M.F.K.
 Fisher was a guest on the show to plug her wartime conservation cookbook, How to Cook a Wolf, she told Bing that her book explained how to use leftovers.
 The heartily-fed Trotter stepped to the mike and, in his most polite and gentle North Carolina drawl, asked, 'Pardon me, ma'am, but what are left-overs?'" (from The Old Time Radio Book by Ted Sennett, p70)

-Trotter arranged and conducted for Crosby for 17 years.
+Trotter arranged and conducted on radio and records for Crosby for 17 years.
 During that time several members of his orchestra went on to greater fame.
 Jerry Colonna (1905-86) was Trotter's trombonist when his comedic skills were discovered.
 While playfully singing "On the Road to Mandalay" with Trotter at the organ, Colonna began on a high note reminiscent of an air raid siren and went up from there.
 The next week he was featured as the guest 'concert star' on the Kraft show.
 Soon Colonna joined Bob Hope's radio show as his comedy side-kick.

-Trotter hired Spike Jones (1911-65) in 1937 to beat the drums in his orchestra.
+Trotter hired Lindley "Spike" Jones (1911-65) in 1937 to beat the drums in his orchestra.
 Jones became a celebrity during World War II when he moonlighted on a novelty song called "Der Fuhrer's Face."
 The song became such a hit that Jones left the Trotter orchestra late in 1942 to make a career for himself as conductor of a not-so-serious band, the City Slickers.
-Jones' raucous sound was invented by Trotter's orchestra to accompany (and cover) the dischordant notes of comedian Bob Burns on the bazooka.
+Jones' raucous sound was invented by Trotter's orchestra to accompany (and cover) the discordant notes of comedian Bob Burns on the bazooka.
 Later Jones and his City Slickers returned as guests on the Crosby show.
 After the City Slickers accompanied Bing on a song, Crosby was heard to say, "John Scott, don't ever leave me!"

 Trotter remained friends with Bing and was a frequent visitor to Bing's home, even helping redecorate Bing's San Francisco mansion.
 Trotter served as musical director of several of Bing's TV specials as well as his 1964-65 ABC situation comedy, The Bing Crosby Show.
 Later he directed the music for the Charlie Brown cartoon specials.
 In 1970 Trotter was nominated for an Oscar and a Grammy for his musical score for the movie "A Boy Named Charlie Brown."

+Trotter, along with Jack Kapp, have been criticized for mainstreaming Bing's style away from his jazz roots.
+The reality is that Bing chose his songs for his radio shows and had ultimate approval for anything he recorded to disk.
+He could've worked with any musical arranger but he chose Trotter for 17 years.
 Bing once said of Trotter, "I'm not musically educated enough to really describe what he was in music terms.
 I just knew he was very good and he had marvellous taste."